 - Earnings yield does not always show the true picture of cash available to the investor.
 This is because; the companies usually reinvest earnings rather than paying dividends to the shareholders.
 While the dividend yield is dependent on the management decision of capital allocation, earnings yield does not have any such dependability.

-- If you are using earning yield as a metric, then it is important to consider the growth prospects of the company as well.
-Usually, stocks with high growth potential command a higher valuation and may have a low earnings yield even when the stock price is on the rise.
+- If you are using earning yield as a metric, then it is important to consider the company’s growth prospects as well.
+Usually, stocks with high growth potential command a higher valuation and may have a low earnings yield even when the stock price rises.

 - The earning yield suffers from the same shortcomings as PE.
-A company may have a high earning yield because of a poor outlook as well.
-Also, a company can manipulate the earnings in the short-term.
+A company may have a high earning yield because of a poor outlook.
+Also, a company can manipulate earnings in the short term.

 - It does not tell much about the quality of earnings.

-Owing to such shortcomings, we can say that it is just one of the measures for evaluating the investments, and not an alternative for an in-depth and comprehensive analysis.
-So, investors must be careful when using earnings yield, and also use the ratio in combination with other metrics to get more meaningful information.1,2
+Owing to such shortcomings, we can say that it is just one of the measures for evaluating the investments and not an alternative for an in-depth and comprehensive analysis.
+So, investors must be careful when using earnings yield and use the ratio in combination with other metrics to get more meaningful information.